fatemalokhand/PostgreSQL-Python/README.md

-# COMP3005

-# Assignment 3 - Question 1

-# Name: Fatema Lokhandwala

-# SN: 101259465

 ## Objective

 This project implements CRUD (Create, Read, Update, Delete) operations on a PostgreSQL database using Python.

----

-## Application Functions

-- getAllStudents(): Retrieves and displays all records from the students table.
-- addStudent(): Insert a new student record into the students table.
-- updateStudentEmail(): Updates the email address for the student with the specified student_id.
-- deleteStudent(): Deletes the record of the student with the specified student_id.

----

 ## Need to have

 - Python v3.8 or higher must be installed
 - PostgreSQL must be installed and running via pgAdmin
 - psycopg2 library

----

 ## Instructions to setup and run the application